m3nnodegier/jobs_app/documentation/chapter_2.md

 # https://www.fastapitutorial.com/blog/what-are-we-going-to-build/

+# what are we going to build
+---
 We are going to build a job board website, In which we will be having:

 List a job